of Myelodysplastic Syndrome

-In order to diagnose MDS and plan treatment, a physician must evaluate the patient’s bone marrow cells to determine the specific type of MDS.
-The cells are removed through a technique called a bone marrow biopsy, which uses a large needle to withdraw cells directly from the bone marrow.
+In order to diagnose MDS and plan treatment, a physician must evaluate a patient’s bone marrow cells to determine the specific type of MDS.
+The cells are removed through a technique called a bone marrow aspiration and biopsy, which uses a large needle to withdraw cells directly from the bone marrow.

-A special laboratory test is conducted on the sample cells, called a cytogenetic analysis.
-The purpose of this test is to determine whether there are abnormalities in the DNA of the blood cells.
+In addition to evaluating the appearance of the bone marrow, cells, and number of blasts in the biopsy specimen, additional special laboratory tests are conducted on the sample cells to determine whether there are abnormalities in the DNA of the blood cells.
 DNA contains the genetic code for the cell, which can be thought of as the instructions for what the cell looks like, what it does, and how it grows.
 Most forms of MDS and leukemias are characterized by specific abnormalities.
-Identifying these provides useful information about the patient’s prognosis, or duration of survival.
+Identifying these provides useful information about the prognosis, or duration of survival.

 There are several different types of MDS, which are classified by how the abnormal cells that were removed from the bone marrow appear under the microscope and how many blasts can be identified.
-At the time of bone marrow evaluation, cells are also removed for cytogenetic analysis.
 MDS is classified into five different diseases characterized by ineffective blood cell production in the bone marrow and varying rates of progression to acute leukemia.
 Following is a description of the five classifications:

 Refractory Anemia (RA): Patients have low blood counts, bone marrow blasts are less than 5%, and sideroblasts (iron containing cells) are less than 15%.
 The average survival is approximately 43 months but can be influenced by specific chromosomal abnormalities.